 The brew size goes from four to 12 ounces, and you can also choose from five different brew temperatures that affect your coffee’s overall flavor and strength.

 If you ever need to brew larger quantities of coffee all at once, this might also be the right option for you.
-The K575 is able to brew carafe-sized batches of coffee, provided that you have the proper pods and a Keurig carafe.
+The K575 can brew carafe-sized batches of coffee, provided that you have the proper pods and a Keurig carafe.

 The K575 isn’t perfect, though.
 It’s actually somewhat notorious for making a big mess.
 Due to some manufacturing error, it consistently tears the seals on K-cups, leaving behind wet coffee grounds that get all over the machine.
 This issue doesn’t necessarily happen every time, but it’s a common complaint.
 Otherwise, it’s a great coffee maker that just about anyone would be happy with.